vikasnallana/QR-Code-Generator/README.md

 Features

 - Generate QR codes for any text input
-- Customizable QR code size and color
+- Generate QR codes for url's
 - Utilizes the QR Code API for efficient QR code generation

 How to Use